cloudmesh/cloudmesh-openapi/paper/_index.md

 #### 4.3.2.1 Multi-Cloud Service Benchmarking

 In this benchmark our script first acquires VMs, install Cloudmesh OpenAPI, and launch the Eigenfaces SVM AI service on three separate cloud providers.
-Because Cloudmesh has limited parallel computing support, this setup was conducted in a serial manner.
+Because Cloudmesh has limited parallel computing support, the script deploys the VMs in a serial manner.
 After the services are running, we then run our tests in a parallel manner as depicted in Figure 2.
-Testing in parallel provides provides faster benchmark results, and better equalizes benchmark testing conditions.
+Testing in parallel provides faster benchmark results, and better equalizes benchmark testing conditions.
 The benchmark conducts requests to each cloud in parallel, so they should experience similar network conditions.
 For example, in a serial testing model, the remote data server may experience varying loads resulting in different load times.
 Our parallel tests better equalize these conditions by having each cloud download the data at the same time.

 In Figure 7 we depict the combined runtime of our benchmark tests.
 This allows us to compare the complete execution time of an AI service workflow.

 ![AI Service Workflow Runtime](https://github.com/cloudmesh/cloudmesh-openapi/raw/main/images/ai_service_workflow_runtime.png)

 **Figure 7:** Mean runtime of the Eigenfaces SVM workflow deployed as a multi-cloud service.
-Means were computed from 30 runs of a workflow that included 1 donwload data invocation, 1 train invocation, 30 upload invocations, and 30 predict invocations.
-Workflows were run in parallel on the seperate clouds using a multiprocessing on an 8 core machine.
+We compute the means from 30 runs of a workflow that included 1 download data invocation, 1 train invocation, 30 upload invocations, and 30 predict invocations.
+We run the workflows in parallel on the separate clouds using a multiprocessing on an 8-core machine.

 In Table 3 we provide complete test results.